djc/askama/README.rst

 Debugging and troubleshooting
 -----------------------------

-You can debug your the parse tree for a template and the generated code by changing the ``template`` attribute item list for the template struct:
+You can view the parse tree for a template as well as the generated code by changing the ``template`` attribute item list for the template struct:

 .. code-block:: rust